LosCompadresTech/active-directory-homelab/README.md

 ## Step 4: Domain Controller Setup

-I promoted DC01 to a domain controller and created a new Active Directory forest named homelab.local.
-This allows the lab to function as a centralized domain environment where users and computers can be managed through Active Directory.
+I promoted DC01 to a domain controller and created a new forest named homelab.local, enabling centralized authentication and management.

 ![Domain Setup](screenshots/04-domain-controller-promotion.png)